How Did We Get Here?

 Nomad has been full time now for four months!
 Some of you may wonder why we chose to do an official, full time launch in Lynchburg at the beginning of summer - the season that nearly all small business owners dread and bunker in for a significant loss of potential customers and clients due to summer break for college students.
 AND the most miserably hot time to do food truck work 40-60 hours a week.
 Well, I wanted to give a quick recap to all of our fellow nomads to deliver some background story, some of the things we have learned along the way, and give the inside scoop on what we are working on going forward.

 Nomad has been around now for almost three years.
-Before April of this year, it was mainly a special event and weekend business due to both Jeanne and I having full time jobs.
+Before April of this year, it was mainly a special event and weekend business due having a full time job.
 The trailer was something I looked at every day, Monday through Friday, while getting in my truck to go to work and getting out of my truck when I arrived back home at the end of the day.
 It was something that I talked about almost non-stop.
 It was something I dreamed about while working my day job.
 It was my hobby and my side hustle on the weekends.
-Some weeks, Jeanne and I would work a total of 80-90 hours, including the time spent on keeping Nomad running, trying slowly to gain recognition in the community as well as a social media presence, while being somewhat frustrated due to not knowing when I was going to be able to make this dream and passion a full time endeavor.
+Some weeks, I would work a total of 80-90 hours, including the time spent on keeping Nomad running, trying slowly to gain recognition in the community as well as a social media presence, while being somewhat frustrated due to not knowing when I was going to be able to make this dream and passion a full time endeavor.
 You, like others, may ask, "well, why not just do it?
 Stop working for 'The Man' and take the leap!"

 Well, to answer that question is not difficult.
 I was comfortable.
 I was working a fully benefited, salaried job, and frankly, I was good at it.
 After five and a half years working for this organization, I learned the leadership and management structure, I found a way to be useful and helpful with the talents that I both naturally had and learned along the way, and found myself being promoted to higher leadership positions three times in three of the five years that I was there.
 I worked with a great team of peers, had excellent workers under me, and leadership directly above me who believed and appreciated me.
 So, I was comfortable.
 I had a decent salary that allowed us to comfortably pay our mortgage on our new house, good insurance that made us feel safe and protected, and I saw it as too much of a risk to abandon to go after my dream, even though I would day dream of doing just that.